pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.hbs.md

 ### <a id="apply-service-ref"></a> `--service-ref`

-Binds a service to a workload to provide the info from a service resource to an application.
+Binds a service to a workload to provide the information from a service resource to an application.

 |>**Note:**| For more information see [Tanzu Application Platform documentation](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.2/tap/GUID-getting-started-consume-services.html#stk-bind).